 Mod No. Policy No./Paragraph No. Modification MM4 cont.
-Policy HS3 Page 58-59 cont. (d) provide footpaths, cycleways and bridleways within the development and link them to the existing Harlow network (e)provide indoor and outdoor sports facilities, which may be shared use, neighbourhood equipped areas for play and locally equipped areas for play; (g) provide for appropriate local retail facilities, similar to Neighbourhood Centres (incorporating an element of employment use) and Hatches elsewhere in Harlow; (g) provide for appropriate community facilities as set out in the IDP such allotment provision, youth services and libraries; (h) a Heritage Impact Assessment will be required to inform the design of the Garden Town Community to ensure heritage assets within and surrounding the site are conserved or enhanced and the proposed development will not cause harm to the significance of a heritage asset or its setting, unless the public benefits of the proposed development considerably outweigh any harm to the significance or special interest of the heritage asset in question; (i) be designed sensitively to take full account of topography and landform; (j) provide sustainable drainage solutions and flood mitigation measures for areas of the site which are identified in the Strategic Flood Risk Assessment; (k) provide satisfactory water supply and waste water network infrastructure for occupants; (I) provide and contribute to public art within the development; and (m) include any measures necessary to safeguard wildlife sites beyond the district boundary in accordance with Policy WE3a; Infrastructure, including social infrastructure, must be delivered at a pace which meets the needs of the proposed development throughout the construction of the site.
+Policy HS3 Page 58-59 cont. (d) provide footpaths, cycleways and bridleways within the development and link them to the existing Harlow network (e)provide indoor and outdoor sports facilities, which may be shared use, neighbourhood equipped areas for play and locally equipped areas for play; (g) provide for appropriate local retail facilities, similar to Neighbourhood Centres (incorporating an element of employment use) and Hatches elsewhere in Harlow; (g) provide for appropriate community facilities as set out in the IDP such allotment provision, youth services and libraries; (h) a Heritage Impact Assessment will be required to inform the design of the Garden Town Community to ensure heritage assets within and surrounding the site are conserved or enhanced and the proposed development will not cause harm to the significance of a heritage asset or its setting.
+Only where harm cannot be avoided should appropriate mitigation measures be incorporated into the design as identified through the Heritage Impact Assessment: (i) be designed sensitively to take full account of topography and landform: (j) provide sustainable drainage solutions and flood mitigation measures for areas of the site which are identified in the Strategic Flood Risk Assessment; (k) provide satisfactory water supply and waste water network infrastructure for occupants: (I) provide and contribute to public art within the development; and (m) include any measures necessary to safeguard wildlife sites beyond the district boundary in accordance with Policy WE3a; Infrastructure, including social infrastructure, must be delivered at a pace which meets the needs of the proposed development throughout the construction of the site.
 Any application for development on the site in the form of individual or part/phased development will be assessed on should be in general conformity with a Strategic Master Plan which has been endorsed by the Council as well as the Harlow and Gilston Garden Town Charter Design Guide.
-Developers will be expected to make a fair and reasonable contributeion towards the strategic highway and other infrastructure requirements set out in the Infrastructure Delivery Plan, proportionate with the impact that the development would have on them.
+Developers will be expected to make a fair and reasonable contributeion towards the strategic highway and other infrastructure requirements set out in the Infrastructure Delivery Plan. proportionate with the impact that the development would have on them.